AdityaSharma2003/MindMate.ai/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Set up your environment variables.
-5. Run the frontend and backend servers using `npm start`.
+5. Run the project servers using `npm run dev`.

 ## Contributing